fujaba/fulibScenarios/src/test/scenarios/shop/WebStore/SupplyArrives.md

 There is a Content with id lot2Line and with description "lot2 | Ground Boots | 20 | p24x42 | button Done".
-We write lot2Line into content of tasksPage.
+We add lot2Line to content of tasksPage.
-We write tasksPage into content of ForkLiftGuide.
+We add tasksPage to content of ForkLiftGuide.
 ![ForkLiftGuide](step10.html)

 ![WHService, Alice](step09.tables.html)